0x19/jsonstruct.com/README.md

 You can find this service alive at [JSONStruct Website](http://jsonstruct.com).
 This repo is just an open source in case you wish to extend it and do whatever you wish to do with it.

+### Terminal usage?

+In addition to regular usage over site you can use following command to do it from terminal itself.
+Yes, I have in plan to attach something shorter as this is just too long and even I am to lazy to write it.

+curl -s https://example.com/document.json | curl -s -X POST -H "Content-Type: application/json" -d @- http://jsonstruct.com/parse

 ### Getting Started

 #### Follow the guidelines to start extending JSONStruct application: